M116 howitzer

-The 75mm pack howitzer M1 (redesignated the M116 in 1962) was a pack howitzer artillery piece used by the United States.
-Designed to be moved across difficult terrain, gun and carriage could be broken down into several pieces to be carried by pack animals.
+The 75mm pack howitzer M1 (redesignated the M116 in 1962) was a pack howitzer designed in the United States.
+The gun saw combat in World War II with the United States Army (primarily in airborne units) and the United States Marine Corps, and was also supplied to foreign militaries.
+Initially designed to be moved across difficult terrain, the gun and carriage could be broken down into several pieces to be carried by pack animals, and this ability as well as its compact size allowed it to be used by paratroop and glider forces.

-The gun saw combat in World War II with the United States Army (primarily used by airborne units), with the United States Marine Corps, and was also supplied to foreign forces.

-In addition to the pack / air portable configuration, the gun was mounted on a conventional carriage to serve as a field artillery piece.
-The M2 and M3 are derived vehicle-mounted howitzers used in the 75 mm HMC M8 and some LVT models.
-In addition, the M1 in its original version was mated to a number of other self-propelled carriages, though only one of those – 75 mm HMC T30 – reached mass production.
+In addition to the pack or air-portable configuration, the gun was also mounted on a split-trail carriage to serve as a field artillery piece.
+The M1 in its original version was mated to a number of self-propelled carriages, though only one of those – 75 mm HMC T30 – reached mass production, while the M2 and M3 variants were vehicle-mounted in the 75 mm HMC M8 and some LVT models.

 Development and production

 The 75 mm pack howitzer was designed in the United States in the 1920s to meet a need for an artillery piece that could be moved across difficult terrain.
 Development began in 1920, and in August 1927, the weapon was standardized as howitzer, pack, 75mm M1 on carriage M1.
 Due to meager funding, production rates were very low; by 1933, only 32 guns had been manufactured, and by 1940, only 91 pieces.
 It was not until September 1940 that the howitzer was put into mass production.
 By then, the M1 had been succeeded by the slightly modified M1A1.
 Production continued until December 1944.

 The only significant changes during the mass production period were carriage improvements.
-The original carriage M1 was of box trail type, with wooden wheels.
+The original carriage M1 was of the box trail type, with wooden wheels.
 The requirement for a lightweight howitzer for airborne troops led to the introduction of the M8 carriage, similar except for new wheels with pneumatic tires.

-Another requirement, from the cavalry branch of the US Army, resulted in a completely different family of "field howitzer" split trail carriages M3A1 / M3A2 / M3A3.
-However, only limited numbers of the M1 field howitzer variant were built, due to cavalry's switch to self-propelled guns.
+Another requirement, from the United States Cavalry, resulted in a completely different family of "field howitzers" mounted on split trail rather than box trail carriages (M3A1, M3A2, and M3A3).
+However, only limited numbers of the M1 field howitzer variant were built because of the Cavalry branch's rapid switch to self-propelled guns.